uskka/X_task/README.md

-In order to run the tests you have to :
+Windows setup:
 1. have java development kit installed https://www.oracle.com/java/technologies/javase-jdk15-downloads.html
-2. have some java ide, I am using intelliJ https://www.jetbrains.com/idea/download/#section=windows
+2. have some java IDE, I am using intelliJ https://www.jetbrains.com/idea/download/#section=windows
-3. make sure you have google chrome installed
+3. make sure you have firefox browser installed https://www.mozilla.org/pl/firefox/new/ , if you had to install it you have to restart the computer
-4. open the test project in the ide
+4. open the test project in the IDE with "open project from version control" option
-5. on the right bottom part of the screen in intelliJ after project is downloaded there should be a message maven build script found, press import
+5. there may appear a popup on the right bottom part of the screen in intelliJ after project is downloaded "maven build script found", press import.
+If pupup is not visible it has been done automatically
-6. After the import is done click right mouse button on a TestRunner and press run "TestRunner"
+6. In the project tab on the left side in the IDE, click right mouse button on a TestRunner and press run "TestRunner" (X_task/src/main/java/cucumberRunners)

+Mac setup:
+1. have java development kit installed https://www.oracle.com/java/technologies/javase-jdk15-downloads.html
+2. have some java IDE, I am using intelliJ https://www.jetbrains.com/idea/download/#section=windows
+3. make sure you have firefox browser installed https://www.mozilla.org/pl/firefox/new/ , if you had to install it you have to restart the computer
+4. open the test project in the IDE with "open project from version control" option
+5. make sure you are on the project tab on the left side menu, go to X_task/src/main/resources, on the resources folder icon press right mouse button and click open terminal, at the bottom of the page terminal should open, now execute command "chmod +x geckodriverMac"
+6. Click right mouse button on a TestRunnerMac and press run "TestRunnerMac" (src/main/java/cucumberRunners)

+Linux setup should work the same way as Mac setup but without step 5, unfortunately I don't have an access to Linux device to test it

 The lists of the tests are in .feature files, these are a cucumber testing framework files.
-Cucumber is used to manage test cases, test reports and make it easy to understand what the test does for even non technical people. (src/main/features)
+Cucumber is used to manage test cases, test reports and make it easy to understand what the test does for even non technical people.
+(X_task/src/main/features)

 Tests that are automated have a tag "@automated" above their description.
 I have automated 4 test cases, I tryed to choose test cases that have as many different website actions as possible, I have automated filling in text fields, checking url, clicking on a check box, clicking buttons, testing error messages also I have created a tests for both positive and negative tests.